 Morgan Stanley will deploy some of its capital to increase its investment in a brokerage joint venture.
 The firm, which has the option to buy Citigroup’s remaining 49 percent stake in Morgan Stanley Smith Barney over the next two years, announced it would buy an additional 14 percent this year.

-The need for cash to fund the purchase has led some investors to discount the firm’s high capital ratios, said David Konrad, an analyst at KBW Inc. (KBW) in New York.
+The need for cash to fund the purchase has led some investors to discount the firm’s high capital ratios, said David Konrad, an analyst at KBW Inc. (KBW:US) in New York.

 Morgan Stanley and its competitors have faced declining trading volumes and low merger activity as investors and companies remain wary about the European debt crisis and the U.S. economy.
 David Trone, an analyst at JMP Securities LLC in New York, downgraded all five banks to market underperform on May 21, declaring them “un-investible” because of macroeconomic threats.

 Still, Morgan Stanley’s 7.9 percent share-price decline (MS:US) this year is more than JPMorgan’s 0.5 percent drop, while Bank of America, Citigroup and Goldman Sachs have climbed.
 The shares fell even though Morgan Stanley had the largest trading-revenue increase in the first quarter, leading Konrad to say it had the best quarter of the five banks.